UHM Policies and Procedures

 Plagiarism.
 Plagiarism includes, but is not limited to, submitting, to satisfy an academic requirement, any document that has been copied in whole or in part from another individual's work without identifying that individual; neglecting to identify as a quotation a documented idea that has not been assimilated into the student's language and style; paraphrasing a passage so closely that the reader is mislead as to the source; submitting the same written or oral material in more than one course without obtaining authorization from the instructors involved; and dry-labbing, which includes obtaining and using experimental data from other students without the express consent of the instructor, utilizing experimental data and laboratory write-ups from other sections of the course or from previous terms, and fabricating data to fit the expected results.

 Disciplinary Action.
 The faculty member must notify the student of the alleged academic misconduct and discuss the incident in question.
 The faculty member may take academic action against the student as the faculty member deems appropriate.
-These actions may be appealed through the Academic Grievance Procedure, available in the Office of the Vice Chancellor for Students.
-In instances in which the faculty member believes that additional action (i.e., disciplinary sanctions and a UH record) should be established, the case should be forwarded to the Vice Chancellor for Students.
+These actions may be appealed through the Academic Grievance Procedure, available in the Office of Judicial Affairs.
+In instances in which the faculty member believes that additional action (i.e., disciplinary sanctions and a UH record) should be established, the case should be forwarded to the Office of Judicial Affairs.

 Academic Rights and Freedoms of Students